-Kanyakumari also known as Cape Comorin, is a small coastal town in Tamil Nadu.
+Kanyakumari also was known as Cape Comorin, is a small coastal town in Tamil Nadu.
 It is renowned for being the southernmost point of India where the Indian Ocean, Arabian Sea and Bay of Bengal all meet but it is also a popular pilgrim destination.

 It is said to be no better way to experience the beauty of Kanyakumari than witnessing the reddish sun throwing a glorious hue on the coast as it rises.
-So of course we did exactly that.
+So, of course, we did exactly that.
 We took a car and drove down from Kerala in the middle of the night to watch the sunrise at 6 am.
 And guess what.
 We were not alone 😉 Standing on the roof of the Sea View Hotel you can see that every roof was filled with people watching this special event.

 #1 VIVEKANANDA ROCK MEMORIAL